 Alex: Smacked for 30 years with a nice soft cane until you die.

 Justin: Isn’t that what life is?
 Isn’t that what life is?

 Pete: Sometimes the cane’s not so soft.

-Justin: But I do think the lesson here was the punishment needs to fit the crime, and as much time as he had to reform, and as much as maybe he did reform when he was in the Phantom Zone, Ruthye had all this time to sort of move past it.
-And I think the point we’re left with here is that Ruthye wasn’t able to move past it, so that meant the crime was not satisfied in its punishment.
+Justin: But I do think the lesson here was the punishment needs to fit the crime, and as much time as he had to reform.
+And as much as maybe he did reform when he was in the Phantom Zone, Ruthye had all this time to sort of move past it.
+And I think the point we’re left with here is that Ruthye isn’t able to move past it.
+So that meant the crime was not satisfied in its punishment.
 If she couldn’t move past it, then he needed to have a final judgment.